MARKANTONY04/project_4/README.md

 Django, Python, JavaScript, HTML5, and CSS3 were all used to code, and therefore create this website.
 Emmet abbreviation from GitHub to code in this was a very useful feature, as this assisted me in coding, decreasing the time spent to write out full blocks of code, allowing me to focus my attention elsewhere.
-Emmet abbreviation, along with GitHub copilot helped me some write large sections of code quickly as noted in the code files.
 Stripe was also used in this project to manage payments in the checkout section.

 The web deployment site Heroku was also used in the creation of this project, where I was able to successfully deploy this project to the web.
 More info on deployment and cloning below in section 5 of this README.md.

 I would also like to thank Code Institute for teaching me on how to code in Django and Python, and on how to use many of the tools listed above.
-There work on previous projects has helped me carve out ideas for myself and use them in the creation of this website, and as already noted.
+Their work on previous projects has helped me carve out ideas for myself and use them in the creation of this website, and as already noted.